Delaware Department of Labor Logo

 • How many weeks the employee should take off.

-• Which type of leave is appropriate (continuous, intermittent, or reduced)
+• Which type of leave is appropriate (continuous, intermittent, or reduced).

 Delaware Labor First logo